MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Method

-The map must capture vertical context without incurring the cubic memory cost of a full 3-D voxel grid.
-Flattening everything into a single 2-D plane is usually an effective solution, but it merges features from stacked objects—small items vanish beneath larger ones—and discards the height cues needed for reasoning about support relations.
+The motivation behind using a multi-layered map is that it allows us to capture the vertical context without incurring the cubic memory cost of a full 3D voxel grid.
+Though flattening everything into a single 2D plane is a commonly used approach, doing so merges features from stacked objects—small items vanish beneath larger ones—and discards the height cues needed for reasoning about spatial relations between objects.
 We therefore adopt a \emph{multi-layer} top-down map that stores only a handful of horizontal slices: granular enough to separate objects at different heights, yet linear in memory and update cost.